TinosNitso/VanityTXID-Plugin/README.md

 main.cpp & Icon.rc are compiled together using -O3 -s with the gcc compiler.
 The three .dll libraries are extracted directly from 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux & macOS compiling don't use Icon.rc.
 I've now included the Windows project file with example arguments so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.

-Linux in VirtualBox is only be half the speed it was in Windows' own Hyper-V, which doesn't support macOS.
+Linux in VirtualBox is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

+Next update will increase message limit from 512B to the true limit of 520B.
+With 1337, '2' should probably be 'Z', but maybe '3' shouldn't be 'E', so '1ee7' instead.
+The TTS checkbox will grey-out the other TTS options.

 v1.3.3:
 - PrivKey & Password now mutable bytearrays instead of immutable strings.